 UKIP lost one seat and now has two, as do the Independents.
 The Liberal Democrats lost all four of their seats.

 The council's leader, Conservative Philip Atkins, held his seat in the Uttoxeter Rural ward.
 All 62 seats were contested at the council.

 In Stafford, Labour gained three from the Tories.
 Five were gained by Labour in Cannock Chase, four from the Tories and one from the Liberal Democrats.

 In Tamworth, Labour won three seats, with an independent winning another.
-The Conservatives held on to two of their seats but lost three.'From nowhere'
+The Conservatives held on to two of their seats but lost three.